 Fertility Preservation for Women Diagnosed with Cancer

-Many women of childbearing age who have been diagnosed with cancer think that preserving their fertility is important and want information about their options.
+Many women who have been diagnosed with cancer think preserving their fertility is important and want information about their options.
 However, patients may not feel comfortable bringing up fertility issues.

 - Patients may not be aware of their options for preserving fertility.

 - Patients may be focused on their cancer diagnosis and unable to think about fertility or the possibility of having a future family.

 - Women may later regret not considering fertility issues prior to starting cancer treatment.